coder/coder/docs/install/kubernetes.md

    If you do not have a domain, you should set `CODER_ACCESS_URL` to this URL in the Helm chart and upgrade Coder (see below).
    This allows workspaces to connect to the proper Coder URL.

+### Azure

+We recommend deploying Coder with the [Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/ingress-controller-overview) instead of the Azure Load Balancer, as the Application Gateway supports:

+- Websocket traffic (required for workspace connections)
+- TLS termination

+The Azure Load Balancer does not support the above and is only suited for TCP-only traffic.

 ## Upgrading Coder via Helm